I’ll start with an example of a pom.xml at the root of a multi module project.

 (let’s keep the process)

-After set all modules version to 1.0.0
+After set all modules version to 1.0.0 we need to tag our commit:

 (I’ll skip the branch, commit and merge for now)